Skip to content

 • Static policies are authentication-independent.

-• They apply to all users, computers, servers, printers and other network devices physically connected to the AXS Guard network.
+• They apply to all users, computers, servers, printers and other networked devices physically connected to the AXS Guard network.

 • Rules added to a static policy are activated immediately, i.e. they require no authentication.